munificent/craftinginterpreters/book/local-variables.md

 produces a value.
 The value of an assignment expression is the assigned value itself, so the VM just leaves the value on the stack.

-Most assignments are nestled right inside an expression statement.
-In that case, the next instruction will be the `OP_POP` instruction emitted at the end of the expression statement and the value disappears like we expect.

 Our disassembler is incomplete without support for these two new instructions:

 ^code disassemble-local (1 before, 1 after)